An Application Driven Method for Assembling Numerical Schemes for the Solution of Complex Multiphysics Problems

-During computation of the right hand side integral, this is a necessity for the Finite Element Method.
+During computation of the right-hand side integral, this is a necessity for the Finite Element Method.

 The largest discrepancy however can be attributed to the fact that the Finite Difference Method can operate in a matrix-free manner due to the cartesian grid it is applied on.
 As all vertices are equispaced, there exists one global stencil that can be applied on each vertex independent of all other members of the grid.
-The Finite Element Method in contrast uses the grid topology to accumulate the weak form integrals into corresponding entries of the global system matrices and vector.
-Thus, it always produces a typically very sparse global system that cannot be vectorised in a similar manner.
-It should be noted that the discrepancy in results should not be expected to be as drastic as shown for linear problems, as then the FEM does not require the re-assembly of the right hand side.
-The computational advantage then reduces to the matrix free evaluation of the linear system.
+The Finite Element Method in contrast uses the grid topology to accumulate the weak form integrals into corresponding entries of the global system matrices and vectors.
+Thus, it always produces a typically very sparse global system that cannot be vectorized similarly.
+It should be noted that the discrepancy in results should not be expected to be as drastic as shown for linear problems, as then the FEM does not require the re-assembly of the right-hand side.
+The computational advantage then reduces to the matrix-free evaluation of the linear system.